polca/prospective-db-management/Meeting notes.md

 -	Upload — get custom upload link to send to people”

 So far, there is no LCA community as far as I know (at least I could not find one).

+07-04-2022

+### Presentation and discussion on premise

+- new functionality: possiblilty of adding user-defined scenarios
+- several MS students are testing out this new functionality with specific case-studies
+- Marc (and Carina?) will also test it out on their scenarios
+- We need to think about compatibility of user-defined scenarios with IAMs and with eachother
+- A graphical representation of all available scenarios and their compatibility would be nice (like a selection tree)
+- We need to think about soft compatibility (is this scenario consistent with the story of the SSPS scenario) and hard compatibility (is the market I need present in the database, in what order should we apply scenarios)
+- Let's reduce redundancy in documentation.
+If we want both a configuration file and a descriptive A4, can one of them be generated automatically based on the other?
+- Ideally we could store all the created user-defined scenarios in a library so that all users can easily download them and use in their
+- We should keep in mind legal issues regarding storing/dowloading.
+Zenodo is not ideal. gitlab is better.

+### Discussion on the future collaboration of this group
+- The general feeling is that the meetings are valuable and should be continued.
+- The discussions section of this repository will be used for ongoing discussions and questions.
+- At the same time, bi-monthly video-conference meetings will be organized for more in-depth discussions.
+Invitations will be send out.
+All particpipants are invited to submit agenda points.
+- It may be early for a project proposal, but the idea is still in the air.
+Future discussions may help getting clearer ideas.
+- It was suggested to look into starting a SETAC working group or a SETAC interest group.
+This will be on next meeting's agenda.
+- Another suggestion was to organize a brightcon session.